RoyalIcing/ctss/README.md

 ## Benefits

-- Compatible with React, Vue, Preact — anywhere class names are supported.
+- Works with React, Vue, Preact.
-- Use static CSS, and _not_ CSS-in-JS.
+- Use static CSS, _not_ CSS-in-JS.
-  - No dynamically inserted `<style>` elements.
+  - No dynamically inserted stylesheets.
   - No [CSS injection attacks.](https://frontarm.com/james-k-nelson/how-can-i-use-css-in-js-securely/)
-  - Supports `@media` queries, `:hover`, `:focus`, `:active` — without JavaScript
+  - No JavaScript event subscribers for `@media` queries, `:hover`, `:focus`, `:active`.
+- Autocompletion and type-safety with TypeScript — typos in class names are compile-time errors.
 - Handle breakpoints easily: `sm() md() lg() xl()`
 - Handle hover and focus states: `hover() focus() active()`
 - Reusable atomic building blocks for your components.
-- Autocompletion and type-safety with TypeScript.

-## Example
+## Example with TailwindCSS

-(With the provided [TailwindCSS functions](https://github.com/RoyalIcing/ctss/blob/master/packages/tailwind/README.md).
-You can bring your own too.)
+Using the our [TailwindCSS functions](https://github.com/RoyalIcing/ctss/blob/master/packages/tailwind/README.md).
+You can bring your own too.

 ### Compose multiple classes with type-safety